We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 What can YOU do?

-What are Plymouth people saying?
+What were Plymouth people saying?

 "As a visually-impaired white cane user, Armada Way has never been an issue."